joinpursuit/AC_4_Web/units/react/lessons/react_user_input/react_user_input.md

           </select>
 ```

-Note above that we _map_ each color in the array to a `JSX` tag with value and text equal to the color.
-We are in essence creating an array of JSX elements.
-Recat know how to handle such a JSX array and will render the html correctly.
+Note above that we _map_ each color in the array to a `JSX` tag, with value and text equal to the value of the color.
+React knows how to handle the resulting array of JSX elements will render it to html.